An Update on the Medicare IVIG Demonstration and the Legislation Attempting to Extend It

 - Switch to subcutaneous immunoglobulin therapy (SCIG) if medically appropriate.
 SCIG can be self-administered with training provided by a nurse and in most cases, is covered by Medicare; and

 - There may be options for home infusion as part of the rule flexibilities enacted by the Centers for Medicare and Medicaid during the COVID pandemic.
 Make sure to review the IDF blog post, Critical Update Now Allows Access to Home Infusions for Medicare Patients.
-This temporary measure means that some individuals with PI may qualify to receive IVIG at home through Medicare’s home health benefit or Part B home infusion therapy services benefit.
+This temporary measure means that some individuals with PI may qualify to receive IVIG at home through Medicare’s home health benefit.
 Please note, use of this option will depend both on the individual’s condition as to whether she/he meets the home health requirements that have been made more flexible; and the provider’s willingness to accept payment under these rules.
-In addition, this option could be removed once there is no longer a public health emergency in place due to the pandemic.
+In addition, without any further rule revisions, this option will be removed once there is no longer a public health emergency in place due to the pandemic.
 IDF cannot advocate for individual cases, rather, we encourage you to investigate options with your treating physician.

 Please know that IDF is working tirelessly to renew the demo project and extend benefits for at-home IVIG for those in the PI community.
 We ask our community to remain on the lookout for ways you can help IDF with this mission, and to ensure you have a plan for your treatment in the months to come.